You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 5. French Marigold

-You won’t go wrong with French marigold.
-It is a highly effective and practical trap crop.
+You won’t go wrong with French marigolds.
+They are highly effective and practical trap crops.

 Slugs, Japanese beetles, and many bugs love French marigolds.

-Another perk is that it kills harmful nematodes and attracts hoverflies and ladybugs.
-Plant it between the rows of crops or at the garden’s edges.
+Another perk is that French marigolds may help suppress certain root-knot nematodes in the soil.
+Plant them between the rows of crops or at the garden’s edges.

 6. Radish